webmachinelearning/translation-api/security-privacy-questionnaire.md

 - The actual results of translations and language detections, which can be dependent on the AI models in use.

+The privacy implications of both of these are discussed, in general terms, [in the _Writing Assistance APIs_ specification](https://webmachinelearning.github.io/writing-assistance-apis/#privacy), which was written to cover all APIs with similar concerns.

 > 02. Do features in your specification expose the minimum amount of information
 >      necessary to implement the intended functionality?

 We believe so.
-It's possible that we could remove the exposure of the availability information.
+It's possible that we could remove the exposure of the download status information.
 However, it would almost certainly be inferrable via timing side-channels.
 (I.e., if downloading a language pack is required, then the web developer can observe the first translation taking longer.)

 > 03. Do the features in your specification expose personal information,
 >      personally-identifiable information (PII), or information derived from